GoSecure/pyrdp/README.md

 This will block the client's input / output for 5 seconds to hide the console and prevent interference.
 After 5 seconds, input / output is restored back to normal.

+#### Capturing NetNTLMv2 hashes
+PyRDP has the ability to capture the client's NetNTLMv2 hashes via a NLA (CredSSP) connection by carrying the negotiation and capturing the NTLMSSP authentication messages.
+This will happen even if the connection against the RDP remote server is not done via NLA as PyRDP will generate NTLMSSP messages by it's own and continue with the authentication process.
+The capturing NetNTLMv2 hashes can be useful for research and offensivepurposes.
+The captured NetNTLMv2 hash can be found in the logs and it's formatted so cracking tools (ie. John The Ripper) can ingest it.

 #### Other MITM arguments
 Run `pyrdp-mitm.py --help` for a full list of arguments.